agSidharth/encyst_samples/results.md

 The max iter checked in this file is : 1000
 Using gaussian noise
 Using noise per latent dim
 Using all the labels for watermark samples
+Using mnist...

 Watermark size| SUCCESS | TOTAL | SUCCESS RATE|
 | ----------- | ------- | ----- | ----------- |